 Almost all customers I have talked to in the past 3-4 years about Oracle Multitenant mentioned immediately that it will be a huge problem for them to install all options as (1) their policy is to install only things they are licensed for to (2) prevent developers, users and DBAs to use things accidentally without even knowing that this or that will require a license.

-As it is not allowed to manipulate and change the PDB$SEED the workaround – as PDBs were allowed to have less options – has been to create a stand-alone Oracle 12c database with exactly the options you’d like to have configured as your gold standard – and then plug it in under a remarkable name, for instance PDB$MASTER.
-Switch it to read only and make sure from now on you’ll provision a new PDB always as a clone from PDB$MASTER, and not from PDB$SEED.
+As it is not allowed to manipulate and change the PDB$SEED.
+Your best workaround – as PDBs were allowed to have less options – was simply to create a stand-alone Oracle 12c database with exactly the options you’d like to have.
+This would become your gold standard.
+Then you’d plug it in under a remarkable name, for instance PDB$MASTER.
+In addition you need to switch it to read only (recommended but not necessary anymore in Oracle 12.2 onwards).
+From now on you must make sure that you’ll provision a new PDB always as a clone from PDB$MASTER instead of PDB$SEED.

 Now this will become all obsolete as from now you it is allowed to have a CDB installation with less options.
 This applies to linked kernel modules (e.g. RAT) as well as to configured database components (e.g. JAVA, OWM, SPATIAL etc).